RMackner/RMackner/README.md

-A place to host dot files for stuff I might be working on.
+A place to host files for stuff I might be working on.